TV Stand and Entertainment Center Buying Guide

 Tips from Natalie (Sales Training Coordinator) and Shannon (Online Order Coordinator) for DutchCrafters

-• When measuring for your TV, add an extra 2 to 3” on each side.
-For example, for a 50” TV, plan for an opening 54″ to 56” so your TV fits correctly.
+- When measuring for your TV, add an extra 2 to 3” on each side.
+For example, for a 50” TV, plan for an opening of 54″ to 56” so your TV fits correctly.

-• Check where your light switches and power sources are, and make sure your entertainment center will not cover up access to them.
+- Check the location of your light switches and power sources, and ensure that your entertainment center will not obstruct access to them.

-• Measure the overhang on your wall unit or entertainment center to be sure the unit will fit your space.
+- Measure the overhang on your wall unit or entertainment center to ensure the unit fits your space.